Wilsontown, Morningside and Coltness Railway: Takeover by the Edinburgh and Glasgow Railway

 In 1847 the proprietors saw that the future was a sale of their line to the Edinburgh and Glasgow Railway (E&GR), and a parliamentary bill was prepared; however standing orders prohibited the amalgamation of companies which had not expended half of their authorised capital.
-This delayed the process until 1849, when an Act was obtained, authorising the sale to the E&GR.
+This delayed the process until 1849, when the Edinburgh and Glasgow Railway (Wilsontown, Morningside and Coltness Railway Transfer) Act 1849 (12 & 13 Vict. c. lxxii) was obtained, authorising the sale to the E&GR.

 The absorption took effect on 28 July 1849, although the line continued to be managed independently until full merger in 1850.
 Despite the line's limited success, the shareholders sold at a premium: in 1851 it was reported that the company's 28,000 shares of £50 had recently been redeemed by the E&GR at £75.

 The E&GR had no direct rail connection to their newly acquired line—trains would run from the WM&CR over the Edinburgh and Bathgate line.
 The thin mineral pickings cannot have been the attraction.
 In these years the rival Caledonian Railway (CR) had arrived from Carlisle and now had main lines west to Glasgow and east to Edinburgh, and had taken over the Wishaw and Coltness line with its colliery and iron works connections.
 Clearly the E&GR feared that the CR would secure all the minerals in the triangle between Lanark, Glasgow and Edinburgh, and the acquisition of the WM&CR was to frustrate this.